baiiplus/QuestsMatrix/README.md

+# QuestMatrix
-# WorldQuests / QuestsWorld / QuestPlanet / QuestsUniverse / QuestsForReward
+(or WorldQuests / QuestsWorld / QuestPlanet / QuestsUniverse )

-"QuestWorld" is a Peer-to-Peer Reward-for-Achievement platfrom.
+"QuestMatrix" is a Peer-to-Peer Reward-for-Achievement platfrom.

 Vision - An platform to provide efficient and effective exchange of human efforts/innovation/achievements for real rewards to aid the advance of the human race.